1j01/rezzy-zoom-and-enhance/README.md

     - Reload pages you're testing on to get the updated content script.

 ## Usage
-- Visit a webcomic, such as [Paranatural](https://www.paranatural.net/comic/chapter-1)... well, maybe that's not the best example, at the begining, but it works really well once the art gets better.
+- Visit a webcomic, such as [Paranatural](https://www.paranatural.net/comic/chapter-1)... well, maybe that's not the best example, at the beginning, but it works really well once the art gets better.
 [Kill Six Billion Demons](https://killsixbilliondemons.com/comic/kill-six-billion-demons-chapter-1/), [Sleepless Domain](https://www.sleeplessdomain.com/comic/chapter-1-cover)
 - Click on the extension icon in the browser toolbar, and click the power button in the popup to enable the extension for the current site
 - (Check the server logs to see if it's working - or, if you hear your computer's cooling fans whirring into motion, it's probably working.)
 - Wait for it to buffer several pages before reading